plone/cookiecutter-zope-instance/README.rst

 Zope/Plone offers different storage backends for different environments and needs:

 - For development a simple local file based direct storage is all you need.
-- As soon as you run more than one instance of Zope/Plone a storage server needs to e configured.
+- As soon as you run more than one instance of Zope/Plone (horizontal scaling) a storage server needs to e configured.
 - We recommend to use a Postgresql database over RelStorage as the storage server in production environments.
 - RelStorage also supports MySQL (and derivates) and Oracle as storae servers.
 - Since Zope comes with an own storage server (ZEO - Zope Enterprise Objects) this is supported here as well.
 It can be used in production environment too.